ieeevr/2022/contribute/workshoppapers/index.md

         issues that inform and constrain the design of effective extended reality systems.
 There is neither an in-depth overview of these factors, nor well-founded knowledge on most effects as gained through formal validation.
 In particular, long-term usage effects are inadequately understood.
-Meanwhile, mobile platforms and emerging display hardware ("glasses") promise to ignite the number of users, as well as the system usage duration.
+Meanwhile, mobile platforms and emerging display hardware (&quot;glasses&quot;) promise to ignite the number of users, as well as the system usage duration.
 To fulfill usability needs, a thorough understanding of perceptual and intertwined cognitive factors is highly needed by both research and industry: issues such as depth misinterpretation, object relationship mismatches and information overload can severely limit usability of applications, or even pose risks in their usage.
 Based on the gained